Usage-based billing for AI services: Why your ERP is the key to scaling it right

 Because AI monetization is relatively new and may not be well understood, we often hear some common assumptions about what it takes to implement AI pricing strategies.
 We’re breaking the most prevalent “myths” below.

-Misconception #1: "We'll need a separate billing tool for AI-based pricing."
+AI billing management misconception #1: "We'll need a separate billing tool for AI-based pricing."

 Many companies initially turn to outside billing tools for AI monetization.
 At first, it seems simple – plug in a specialized tool, track AI usage and generate invoices.
 But what happens when that data has to flow into the ERP?